carpentries/community-engagement/glossary.md

 #### Instructor Development Committee (IDC)

 inactive committee that developed and maintained a mentorship program to support Instructors as they progress through training, teaching, curriculum development, and other community-related activities; they helped promote community-building and networking by providing (virtual) spaces where Instructors from all over the world can share teaching success stories and discuss strategies for overcoming challenges

+#### Instructor Training Bonus Module

+additional optional training that may be offered to Instructors

 #### Member Council